prody/ProDy/doc/getprody.rst

 use your package manager to install :file:`python-dev` package.

 In addition, `Matplotlib <http://matplotlib.sourceforge.net/>`_ is required for using plotting functions.
-ProDy and :ref:`scripts` can be operated without this package.
+ProDy and :ref:`commands` can be operated without this package.